octomation/go-service/README.md

 1. [Generate][action.generate] a new repository from the template.
 2. Clone the repository locally.
-3. Update the desired files as needed.
+3. Update the desired files as needed, e.g., `run init my.new/service`.
 4. Write your code and tests.
 5. 🚀